 Although experts have long since thought of vasodilation as a major cause of migraine, accumulating evidence suggests that there may be more to the picture.

-Based on these observations, scientists developed some injectable medications that function to block the activity of CGRP and either prevent or reduce the onset of migraine.
+Based on these observations, scientists developed some injectable medications that function by blocking the activity of CGRP to either prevent the onset of migraine or reduce its severity.

 “Our current injectable treatments block CGRP activity by either sticking onto the CGRP protein or by sitting where CGRP needs to go,” said Dr. Ailani.
 “Both of these things will stop CGRP from being active.
 Studies show that by reducing CGRP activity, we can reduce migraine frequency.”